September 10th, 2024Why Winter Swim?

 Swim Smart!

 The rush of feel-good hormones after a swim is highly addictive, to be celebrated and enjoyed.
 But remember: If open water swimming is inherently risky, doing so in winter is even more so.
-Winter swimming will help build immunity, reduce your risk of heart disease, and some say even increase your libido…
+Winter swimming may help build immunity, reduce your risk of heart disease, and give you joy.
+Just be smart.

 Happy swimming!